How to study Sociology for UPSC?/Is Sociology a good optional for IAS?

 - A multi-dimensional approach while interpreting things is what creates a balanced opinion.

-Answer writing practice is pivotal in one’s UPSC preparation.
+Answer writing practise is pivotal in one’s UPSC preparation.
 The writing style is extremely important to get a good score.
 The key in sociology is to keep the language as simple as possible and as relevant as possible.
 One can extensively use views of thinkers and sociologists, case studies, book references, etc. But one should not add case studies without seeing the relevance part of it as this may lead to negative marking.
 Find below a few tips which will aid one to write better answers in the mains paper:

-- Structure is the backbone of answer writing.
+- The structure is the backbone of answer writing.
 A well-structured answer appeals to the examiner and ensures has a logical flow while reading it.
 Practice answer writing regularly and take up mock tests which helps you structure the answers on the D-day without much effort.
 This ensures one can get better marks.

 - It is crucial to be objective in one’s answers and have a balanced opinion.
 Providing a logical and strong conclusion justifies the argument.